 - Challenging all racist and oppressive behaviour directly and respectfully;

 - Valuing the inherent worth of every person including age, ancestry, disability, gender expression, gender identity, race, religion, sexual orientation, and all our differences;

 - Committing to recognition of rights, respect, trust, co-operation, and partnership with First Nations, Inuit, Métis and Urban Indigenous peoples as outlined in the Truth and Reconciliation Commission Calls to Action and the United Nations Declaration on the Rights of Indigenous Peoples;

 - Believing that our differences enrich our ability to develop creative and innovative approaches to deliver exemplary client care, research, and education; and,

 - Recognizing that the responsibility to create an inclusive culture rest with each of us where we are personally responsible to hold ourselves and each other accountable.

 Rideau Community Health Services (RCHS) is committed to a diverse, inclusive, and equitable environment where all board members, staff and volunteers feel respected and valued regardless of gender, age, race, ethnicity, national origin, sexual orientation or identity, disability, education, or any other lived experience.

 We respect the value that diverse life experiences bring to our board and leadership; and we strive to listen to their views and give them value.
 RCHS views inclusion and diversity on the Board as leading to a better understanding of opportunities, issues, and risks; enabling stronger decision-making; and ultimately improving our performance and ability to provide strategic oversight.

-The RCHS Board of Directors is committed to modeling diversity, inclusion, and equity and maintaining fair and equal treatment for all.
+The RCHS Board of Directors is committed to modeling inclusivity, diversity, equity, anti-racism & anti-oppression and maintaining fair and equal treatment for all.